What is Norovirus?

 - Clean the soiled area with soap and hot water.
 The same cleaning cloth or sponge should not be used to clean other areas of the house as this may spread the virus.

 - Disinfect the area that has been washed with a freshly made bleach solution.
-Make a solution of bleach by mixing 1 part of bleach to 9 parts of water.
-Household cleaners other than bleach do not work for most of the viruses that cause vomiting and diarrhea.
+Make a solution of bleach by mixing 1 part bleach to 9 parts of water.
+Household cleaners other than bleach do not work as well for noroviruses.

-- Put all cleaning cloths and disposable gloves into a plastic garbage bag.
+- Put all cleaning cloths and disposable gloves into a plastic garbage bag and throw out.

-- Wash your hands well using soap and warm water for at least 30 seconds.
+- Wash your hands well using soap and water for at least 20 seconds.